Broughton, Lancashire: Schools

-Broughton-in-Amounderness Church of England Primary School on Church Lane has approximately 290 pupils, aged 3 - 11.
-It was founded in 1590 and is one of the oldest extant primary schools in the United Kingdom.
-Church Cottage Museum is housed in the school's oldest building, which also dates from the late sixteenth century.
+Broughton-in-Amounderness Church of England Primary School on Church Lane has approximately 290 pupils, aged 3–11.
+Its roots go back to 1590 and is one of the oldest extant primary schools in the United Kingdom.
+One of the school buildings dates from 1843 and is Grade II listed.
+It is of rock-faced sandstone under a slate roof with later matching entrance gables.
+On the site is Church Cottage Museum.

 Broughton High School on Woodplumpton Lane opened in 1975 and has approximately 900 pupils, aged 11–16.

 The village has two nursery schools: Broughton Pre-School on King George V Playing Field, and Teddies Nursery, attached to the primary school.

 Broughton & District Club

 Situated on Whittingham Lane, the club offers flood-lit facilities for tennis and bowls.
 The stage in the main hall is used by for performances by the Broughton Players.
 The club hall also hosts parish council meetings.

 Football

 Broughton Amateurs AFC was formed in 1947 and plays in the Mid-Lancashire Football League.
 During their 'glory years' of the late 1970s through the 1980s they were managed by ex-Preston North End & Birmingham City striker Eddy Brown.